Barone Ricasoli Brolio Chianti Classico DOCG 2018

 In my opinion, the mark of a great producer isn’t just about making excellent wines at the top-tier.
 It’s also about making them at the “entry-level” too.
-Such wines are the commercial engine and standard-bearer, so should still offer great pleasure.
+Such wines are the commercial engine and standard-bearer, so they should still offer great pleasure.
 They can reach a wider audience, introduce the winery and be an affordable choice in a restaurant.
-If the entry-level wine isn’t excellent and value, why trade up or buy again?
+However, if the entry-level wine isn’t excellent value, why trade up or buy again?
 In other words, if you only eat the cherry on top of the cake, you miss the cake!

 Brolio, Chianti Classico DOCG, 2018.
 13.5%

 Brolio is an “annata” wine.
-It refers to the stipulated minimum one year of ageing and also distinguishes it from the higher realms of Riserva, Cru and Gran Selezione.
+It refers to the stipulated minimum of one year of ageing and also distinguishes it from the higher realms of Riserva, Cru and Gran Selezione.

-It’s a blend, of 80% Sangiovese (the minimum under the DOCG rules) with 15% Merlot and 5% Cabernet Sauvignon.
+It’s a blend of 80% Sangiovese (the minimum under the DOCG rules) with 15% Merlot and 5% Cabernet Sauvignon.
 The grapes come from across all the vineyards.
 With each plot vinified separately, the resulting blend is a selection of those most suitable for consistency of expression.

 After blending, the wine then matures for nine months in French oak tonneaux of second and third use, which adds complexity.
-The wine doesn’t get marked by wood flavours, but it picks up some tannin and also softens in the barrel.
+The wine doesn’t get marked by wood flavours, but it picks up some tannin and softens in the barrel.
 After that, it’s bottled and released in June.